 Homework: A homework assignment will be provided.
 The selected problems are representative of those that you can expect to see on exams.
 This homework assignment represents the minimum number of problems that you should complete.
 A maximum of ten points of extra credit (for the entire quarter) will be awarded for submission of the assigned homework showing all work.
-The homework assignment for each chapter must be submitted separately.
-I.e. do not staple them all together.
+Sloppy work will be returned ungraded.
 Homework assignments are due on the day of the exam for all chapters that have been completely covered during the lecture.
+Staple all chapters together.
 An additional 10 points of extra credit will be awarded for the completion and submission of 90+ % of the problems in the text.

 Also, with due respect to the other disciplines within the college, this 5 unit Chemistry class is likely to be the most difficult class you will have encountered to date.
 You should anticipate at least 10 hours per week of study time outside of class time.
 10 hours per week of study time and 8 hours of in class time is roughly the equivalent of a 1⁄2 time job.
-If you are working 1⁄2 time (or more) already and taking a full class load (12 units or more), then it is likely then something in your life will suffer.
+If you are working 1⁄2 time (or more) already and taking a full class load (12 units or more), then it is likely that something in your life will suffer.
 This may include 1) your grades, 2) your job, 3) your health, and/or 4) your relationship with friends and family.

 Exam Study guide: I have provided a study guide for the first exam.
-This is very typical of the first exam that I have given during the last 20 years.
+This is very typical of the first exam that I have given during the last 25 years.
 I expect that most of these questions will be familiar.
-I strongly recommend that you attempt this study guide as a 75 minute exam and bring it to class during the second meeting.